syncfusion-content/xamarin-docs/Xamarin/Utility.md

 **Choose controls**

-Choose the Syncfusion controls that need to be added to the created project.
+Choose the Syncfusion<sup>®</sup> controls that need to be added to the created project.

-4.Click **Create** and the Syncfusion Xamarin Application will be created.
+4.Click **Create** and the Syncfusion<sup>®</sup> Xamarin Application will be created.

    N> *Choose any one of the project types and controls from the Project Configuration Wizard.*

-5.Required Syncfusion NuGet/Assemblies and configuration have been added to the project based on the control(s) chosen.
+5.Required Syncfusion<sup>®</sup> NuGet/Assemblies and configuration have been added to the project based on the control(s) chosen.

    **Net Standard /PCL:**